 The company is also represented in Australia by:

-The company is headed by Ian Thomas, President Boeing Australia and South Pacific.
-He is responsible for government affairs and coordinates all Boeing activities in Australia and the South Pacific region.
+The company is headed by Maureen Dougherty, President Boeing Australia and South Pacific.
+She is responsible for government affairs and coordinates all Boeing activities in Australia and the South Pacific region.

 Boeing has been working with Australians for 85 years, commencing with the establishment of Hawker de Havilland (now Boeing Aerostructures Australia) in 1927.
 Since then, Boeing has played an integral role in the region’s aerospace industry through its products and services.